microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/consentrequests-root.md

 * [adminConsentRequestPolicy](../resources/adminconsentrequestpolicy.md): Specifies the policy by which app consent requests can be created and managed for the entire tenant.
 There is a single **adminConsentRequestPolicy** per tenant.
 * [appConsentRequest](../resources/appconsentrequest.md): A request that represents a collection of **userConsentRequest** objects for a specific application.
 * [userConsentRequest](../resources/userconsentrequest.md): A request created by a user to use an app that requires admin consent to access.
-* [appConsentRequestScope](../resources/appconsentrequestscope.md): A resource that contains details of the dynamic permission scopes being requested for a given application.
+* [appConsentRequestScope](../resources/appconsentrequestscope.md): A resource that contains details of the dynamic permission scopes being requested for an application.

 ## Methods